runarsf/platform-settings/README.md

 See [CHANGELOG.md](https://github.com/runarsf/platform-settings/blob/master/CHANGELOG.md) for release notes.

-## Known Bugs & Limitations
+## Known Issues & Limitations

-  * Inheritance isn't recursive, which means only one level of inheritance will be loaded.
+- Inheritance isn't recursive, which means only one level of inheritance will be loaded.

 <br />